Why Were the Canaanites So Bad? A Commentary on Numbers 33:1-36:13 (Parsha Masei)

 This talk was delivered at Kehillat Ma’arav Synagogue in Santa Monica on July 30, 2011

 What I'm going to talk about today may strike you as a theme that's more appropriate to Halloween than summertime.
-But because we're on the Torah's time-table and not our own, I'm not going to wait until the end of October to give this talk.
+But because we're on the Torah's time-table and not our own, I'm giving this talk now rather than at the end of October.

 The three things I'm going to talk about are: